 The Zambezi Queen is not your average lodge, because it comes in the form of a ship on the Chobe River.
-Guests can call this house boat home for a few days while taking in the views of both Namibia and the Chobe National Park in Botswana.
+Guests can call this houseboat home for a few days while taking in the views of both Namibia and the Chobe National Park in Botswana.

 “The Queen” is a boutique floating hotel with lovely rooms, a pool, bar, and full dining area.
-During the day everyone can leave the houseboat to go on a river cruise, bird watch, or fish only to return in the evening to mingle with other guests and enjoy delicious food.
+During the day everyone can leave the houseboat to go on a river cruise, bird watching, or fish only to return in the evening to mingle with other guests and enjoy delicious food.

 Tongabezi has been in operation for over 20 years and it is apparent in their lodge management skills.
-Everything from the beds to the staff, to the check in process, is top notch.
+Everything from the beds to the staff, to the check-in process, is top-notch.
 No stone is left unturned and after a long travel day the day we checked in we found a fresh bubble bath with high-end bath oils waiting to be enjoyed.

 It shouldn’t be much of a surprise that Tongabezi has been named one of the “100 Best Hotels In The World.”

-If you’re in the market for an adults only, beach paradise lodge on Zanzibar then make sure to check into Kilindi.
-This Zanzibar hotel is run by the large Elewana Collection and unlike any other lodge we’ve ever stayed.
+If you’re in the market for an adults-only, beach paradise lodge on Zanzibar then make sure to check into Kilindi.
+This Zanzibar hotel is run by the large Elewana Collection and unlike any other lodge, we’ve ever stayed.